Best laptop: we test and compare the best laptops from Apple, Dell, Lenovo, Asus, Razer, Acer, LG and more.

 Regardless of which Blade 15 you opt for, each one has an 8th Gen Intel Core i7-8750H and 16GB of SO-DIMM (DDR4, 2667MHz) RAM – which can be bumped up to 32GB – sitting under the hood.

 The noise made by the dual fans is sometimes painfully noticeable, especially after prolonged bouts of gaming, but thankfully, the built in speakers are (normally) loud enough to drown this out – and if fan noise bothers you that much, there are some headsets that’ll help with that.

 The 15-inch LG Gram the bigger, more powerful (and more expensive) than its 14-inch counterpart

 - Lightweight build

 - Impressive display

 The new LG gram 15Z980 notebook is a solid choice for mobile professionals always on the move.

 It boasts a seriously lightweight chassis, despite its 15.6-inch size.
 It doesn’t compromise on the specs or build quality, either.

-The slender edges also sport a respectable number of ports.
 You get three full-sized USB 3.0 connections, plus a Type-C USB for fast data transfer.
 There’s an HDMI port and a microSD card reader, providing plenty of options for hooking up to peripherals and managing your data.
 For such a slim laptop, that’s seriously impressive.